 Energy Star rated machines use around 10 gallons less per load than a traditional machine, but you’re guaranteed to be raising your water and electricity if you are making use of a machine that is over 10 years old.
 New technologies, including a higher spin speed to reduce moisture, are implemented into most new designs which are becoming increasingly popular because they have no central agitator which often slows the cleaning process.

 When choosing the most efficient model for your home, consider the IMEF and the IWF.
-A high IMEF (integrated modified energy factor) and a low IWF (integrated water factor) gives you the best possible outcome.
+A high IMEF (integrated modified energy factor) and a low IWF (integrated water factor) give you the best possible outcome.
 You can wash conveniently for years without worrying about excess water wastage and high energy bills, whilst at the same time protecting the environment with your savvy buy.

 Buy with the future in mind